StevenLooman/sw5-java-object-wrapper/README.md

 ## License

 This product is licensed under the GPLv3 license.
-If you require a different licensen, please do contact me.
+If you require a different license, please do contact me.